dancer1325/Java-SE-Specifications-And-Guides/Java Virtual Machine Specification/1. Introduction/README.md

     * protecting users -- from -- malicious programs
   * previous VM : P-Code machine of UCSD Pascal
   * `.class`
-    * ⭐JUST know about Java programming language, by the JVM ⭐
+    * ⭐UNIQUE Java programming language format / known by the JVM ⭐
     * == binary format /
       * contains JVM instructions + symbol table + other information
       * strong syntactic AND structural constraints | it / -- imposed by the -- JVM